Máximo Banguera

-Máximo Orlando Banguera Valdivieso (born 16 December 1985) is an Ecuadorian footballer who plays as a goalkeeper who plays for Delfín in the Ecuadorian Serie A and the Ecuador national team.
+Máximo Orlando Banguera Valdivieso (born 16 December 1985) is an Ecuadorian professional footballer who plays as a goalkeeper for Naranja Mekánica.

 Club career

 Banguera attracted attention early in his career while playing for ESPOLI in the Ecuadorian Serie B. He then played with Ecuadorian Serie A side Barcelona from 2009 to 2019, making over 400 appearances and winning league titles in 2012 and 2016.

 Banguera signed with El Nacional ahead of the 2020 season after 10 years with Barcelona.
 However, he failed to make an appearance for the club and served as a backup to Johan Padilla.
 Banguera joined Delfín in September of that year.

 In September 2022, Banguera was given a three-game suspension for a physical altercation with Mushuc Runa player Franklin Carabalí.

 International career

 Bannguera won a gold medal with Ecuador at the 2007 Pan American Games.

 Banguera was called up to play against Mexico in November 2008.
 He played all of the ninety minutes and performed well.

-After Marcelo Elizaga's retirement following the 2011 Copa America, Banguera was consolidated as the first choice Goalkeeper for Ecuador.
+After Marcelo Elizaga's retirement following the 2011 Copa América, Banguera was consolidated as the first choice Goalkeeper for Ecuador.
 Due to injuries, he was only able to start a few games at the 2014 FIFA World Cup Qualifiers.
 Eventually losing his starting spot to Velez Sarfield's Alexander Domínguez.

 Due to his declining performances even before the 2014 FIFA World Cup, he was eventually replaced by Ecuadorian-naturalized Goalkeepers, Librado Azcona and Esteban Dreer.
-Subsequently, Banguera was left out of the 2015 Copa America squad.
+Subsequently, Banguera was left out of the 2015 Copa América squad.